KirillKryukov/naf/Decompress.md

 **--mask** - List of mask interval lengths.

 **--4bit** - All sequences, concatenated, in 4-bit encoding (binary data).
-(Only works for DNA or RNA sequences).
+(Only works for DNA and RNA sequences).

 **--part-list** - List of sections of NAF file.